tradecloud/tradecloud-docs-api-v2/api/environments.md

 ## Source IP addresses

-The Tradecloud source IP addresses, for both production and acceptance environments, usable for whitelisting in your firewall, are:
+The Tradecloud source IP addresses usable for whitelisting in your firewall, are:

+Acceptance environment:

+* 35.204.36.162

+Production environment:

-- 35.204.224.107
+* 35.204.224.107
-- 34.90.20.233
+* 34.90.20.233

 Any changes will be announced at least 5 working days ahead on the [Tradecloud status page](http://status.tradecloud1.com).